 Brixton’s 200-year-old mill opens its doors for public tours from 9 April, until 9 October.
 The guided tours are free, and are scheduled on the second weekend of each month, with a few on event days and some extra days in September.

 See the original wind-powered machinery and take a walk through London’s industrial past.
 Spaces must be booked in advance at the Brixton Windmill website and can be done one month ahead of the date.
-Numbers are limited and due to COVID-19 physical distancing requirements and the restricted space within the windmill, the tour will cover only the outside and up to the first floor.
+Numbers are limited due to COVID-19 physical distancing requirements and the restricted space within the windmill.

 Tours last 30 minutes and note that stair climbing is required.

 The massive annual London Pride Parade will make its way throughout the city’s centre in celebration of LGBTQIA+ communities, diversity and equality.
 This year is a big deal: 2022 marks the 50th anniversary of Pride in the UK.
 It’s free to turn […]

 Run by Saatchi, this art fair brings together pieces from 110 independent artists in a relaxed, informal environment.
 The art is affordable, at least for original work, with some pieces starting from as little as .
 It’s a good chance […]